sybrew/gentime/readme.txt

 = GenTime =

-This plugin shows site administrators the time in seconds of how fast the page loaded in the WordPress admin bar.
+This plugin shows site administrators the time in seconds of how fast the page is generated in the WordPress top admin bar.

+The generation time is calculated from when the server receives the page request to when the number is printed, which is close to the end of the request.

+So, just PHP and the database impact this calculation.
+The time it takes to send the page from the server to your device is not included in this timer.

 That's it, pretty simple!